 In a world of daily stress and endless demands, we find ourselves constantly stressed and overwhelmed.
 We try our best to add healthy habits to our routine to reduce the tension.
 The first thing we think of is exercising.
 This is the number one technique in cleaning the body from toxins and increasing the ” Happy hormone” levels.

 But do we always have the time and energy to exercise?
 I know I don’t.

 I have struggled for a month trying to add an hour a day to exercise.
 But with my hectic lifestyle, it was truly hard to do so.
 So the next best thing to target to relieve your body from poisonous energy is art.
 You might be thinking now: “Well she has been going on and on about time and busy life, then how can we find time for art?”

 Well, dear, you’re right!
 You might think that art requires a certain special setup, a perfect and beautiful drawing table, and lots of artistic knowledge.
 But no!
 Meditative arts is not about that.
-All you need is to sit comfortably, hold a drawing pad and a pen in your hand and draw.
+While I show you how to draw a crescent moon Mandala, you’ll see that all you need is to sit comfortably, hold a drawing pad and a pen in your hand and draw.
 If you are not in the mood of drawing a mandala with a grid you can draw it freehand.
 You can even doodle, spiral doodle, etc.

 More than 130 tutorials are available on my channel and here on this blog for you to enjoy!